stoplightio/studio/docs/Design-and-Modeling/05a-generating-code-snippets.md

 # Generating Code Snippets
+**Recommend removing this topic since all of the content is in Try It topicXXX**

 When you are happy with the requests you've made in [Request Maker](./05-request-maker.md) (our HTTP client), you can turn the requests into actual code for pasting into your codebase.